Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2016-04-08.

-To ask the Secretary of State for Health, what representations he has received from (a) university health centres and (b) other GP surgeries with atypical patient profiles on funding formula changes.
+To ask the Secretary of State for Health, what assessment he made of the funding needs of (a) university health centres and (b) other GP surgeries with atypical patient profiles in applying the core funding formula for GP surgeries.

 Alistair Burt